124D.13 Early childhood family education (ECFE) programs.

 Subdivision 1.
 Establishment.
 A district that provides a community education program under sections 124D.18 and 124D.19 may establish an early childhood family education program.
 Two or more districts, each of which provides a community education program, may cooperate to jointly provide an early childhood family education program.

 Subd.
 2. Program characteristics.
 Early childhood family education programs are programs for children in the period of life from birth to kindergarten, for the parents of such children, and for expectant parents.
-The programs may include the following:
+To the extent that funds are insufficient to provide programs for all children, early childhood family education programs should emphasize programming for a child from birth to age three and encourage parents to involve four- and five-year-old children in school readiness programs, and other public and nonpublic early learning programs.
+Early childhood family education programs may include the following:

 (1) programs to educate parents about the physical, mental, and emotional development of children;

 (2) programs to enhance the skills of parents in providing for their children's learning and development;

 (3) learning experiences for children and parents that promote children's development;